SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 constraints by the file system used (but trust me this is minor compared to the awesome advantages of using HDF5, and as I said, why the heck do you wanna change your results, anyway?).

-Note in case you use your trajectory with or via an :class:`~pypet.environment.Environment` there is no need to call :func:`~pypet.trajectory.Trajectory.f_store` for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set ``automatic_storing`` to ``False``).
+Again, in case you use your trajectory with or via an :class:`~pypet.environment.Environment` there is no need to call :func:`~pypet.trajectory.Trajectory.f_store` for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set ``automatic_storing`` to ``False``).
-Yet, be aware that if you add any custom data during a single run not under a group named `run_XXXXXXXX` this data will not be immediately saved after the completion of the run.
-In case of multiprocessing this data will be lost if not manually stored.
+Yet, be aware that if you add any custom data during a single run not under a group or leaf with `run_XXXXXXXX` in their *full name* this data will not be immediately saved after the completion of the run.
+In fact, in case of multiprocessing this data will be lost if not manually stored.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Storing data individually
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-More interesting is the approach to store individual items.
 Assume you computed a result that is extremely large.
-So you want to store it to disk, than free the result and forget about it for the rest of your simulation:
+So you want to store it to disk, than free the result and forget about it for the rest of your simulation or single run:

-    >>> large_result = traj.results.large_result
+    >>> large_result = traj.results.f_get('large_result')
     >>> traj.f_store_item(large_result)
     >>> large_result.f_empty()